How Many Relationships Fail [Breakup Statistics]

 Total18-3435-5455+

-Average length of relationship (before breakup)2 years and 9 months3 months4 years and 2 months11 years and 10 months
+The average length of relationship (before the breakup)2 years and 9 months3 months4 years and 2 months11 years and 10 months

 How are breakups – messy and dramatic, or casual and civic?